-Prescribed fire treatments are proposed for up to 23,390 acres.
-Prescribed fire treatments would be focused on ponderosa pine stands.
-Pinyon-juniper areas, within proposed wilderness on NPS-managed lands may also be treated with prescribed fire using the decision-making process defined in the adaptive management section of this EA.
+Prescribed fire treatments are proposed for up to 22,540 acres.
+Prescribed fire treatments would largely be focused on ponderosa pine stands.
+Ponderosa pine habitat is important for wildlife use, especially so-called old growth trees which are noted for their physical characteristics such as possessing large bark plates, yellow and/or red deeply furrowed bark, relatively large diameters, and drooping branches with widely flattened crowns.
+These trees are not targeted for treatment during prescribed fires.
+Rather, thinning potential ladder fuels around the above-described trees as well as large snags and habitat trees would be accomplished to protect these for wildlife use.
+Pinyon-juniper areas, within proposed wilderness on NPS managed lands may also be treated with prescribed fire using the decision-making process defined in the adaptive management section of this EA.
 Prescribed fire is the intentional application of fire to vegetation under specified weather conditions.
 Fuel moisture, humidity, temperature, windspeed, and other environmental variables would be used to guide prescribed fire treatments.
 Prescribed fire may follow a manual treatment to prepare the site for favorable outcomes or may take place with limited pre-treatment site preparation.